-and due to the admissibility of the nodes, it is equal to zero only when $u_\N=0$.
-Hereby, unique solvability directly follows. \end{proof}

-\begin{remark}[Ambiguity of the weights] The uniqueness of the solution $u_\N\in V_N$ still allows for different realizations, e.g. two sets of weights $\ut_1\neq \ut_2\in\mathds{R}^{\#\N}$ that still satisfy $u_{\N,\ut_1}(x)=u_{\N,\ut_2}(x)$ for all $x\in\Omega$.
-In usual network structures, such multiple realizations can already be produced by a permutation of neurons within a layer. \end{remark}

 \paragraph{Error analysis for the Laplace equation} For the following, we denote by $u\in H^1_0(\Omega)$ the exact solution to the Laplace problem and by $u_\N\in V_\N$ the \emph{Deep Ritz} solution that is obtained with a numerical optimization routine and which is based on Monte-Carlo integration of the energy functional.
-The error of the \emph{Deep Ritz} approximation $(u-u_\N)$ is composed of a multitude of different influences: first, as stated above, the energy functional is based on a perturbed problem and we denote by $u_\lambda\in H^1(\Omega)$ the exact solution to this perturbed problem.
+The error of the \emph{Deep Ritz} approximation $(u-u_\N)$ is composed of a multitude of different influences: first, as stated above, the energy functional is based on a perturbed problem, and we denote by $u_\lambda\in H^1(\Omega)$ the exact solution to this perturbed problem.
 By $(u-u_\lambda)$ we denote the \emph{modeling error}.
-Next, we call $u_{\N,ex}\in V_\N$ the exact \emph{Deep Ritz} solution based on the exact integration of the energy functional, $(u_\lambda-u_{\N,ex})$ is the \emph{neural network approximation error} and it depends mostly on the architecture of the network.
-Then, by $u_{\N,mc}\in V_\N$ we introduce the optimal solution to Monte-Carlo approximated energy functional which allows us to introduce the \emph{generalization error} $(u_{\N,ex}-u_{\N,mc})$ and finally, the \emph{optimization error} $(u_{\N,mc}-u_\N)$.
-All together, four distinct contributions can be identified
+By $ u_{\N,ex}\in V_\N$ we denote the minimum of the energy functional \eqref{lapvar:energy} in the set of neural network functions $V_\N$.
+The error $(u_\lambda-u_{\N,ex})$ is an \emph{approximation error}.
+Next, $u_{\N,\text{mc}}\in V_\N$ is minimum of the Monte-Carlo approximated energy functional \eqref{lap:lossfunction}.
+This introduces the \emph{generalization error} $(u_{\N,ex}-u_{\N,\text{mc}})$.
+Finally, the \emph{optimization error} $(u_{\N,\text{mc}}-u_\N)$ remains.
+Altogether, four distinct contributions can be identified

-Modeling and network approximation error of the Laplace equation has been studied in the literature and also quantitative convergence results are available~\cite{MuellerZeinhofer2021}.
+Modeling (1st) and network approximation (2nd) error of the Laplace equation have been studied in the literature, and also quantitative convergence results are available~\cite{MuellerZeinhofer2021,Liao2021}, these however do not consider the numerical quadrature of the energy functional.
 Some first results are also known for nonlinear problems~\cite{Dondl2021}.

-In the following, we aim to study the \emph{Deep Ritz method} from the viewpoint of classical finite element analysis.
-We start by estimating the model error that depends on the choice of $\lambda>0$ but that is not yet related to the discretization of the equation.
+Also, the generalization error (3rd) has been studied, usually from a stochastic point of view~\cite{LuLuWang2021}.
+We start by estimating the model error that depends on the choice of $\lambda>0$, but that is not yet related to the discretization of the equation.

 \begin{lemma}[Model error] Let $f\in L^2(\Omega)$, $\lambda\in\mathds{R}_+$ and $\Omega$ be such that the solutions $u\in H^1_0(\Omega)$ and $u_\lambda\in H^1(\Omega)$ to

 for $\phi\in H^1_0(\Omega)$ and $\phi_\lambda\in H^1(\Omega)$ satisfy $\|u\|_{H^2(\Omega)}+\|u_\lambda\|_{H^2(\Omega)}\le c_s \|f\|$.
 It holds